nicolasbrunner/articles/mountainbike/backtothefuturedrivetrain.md

 ![Roval Traverse SL II 29](/assets/Rim-min.jpeg)
 Words & Photos: **Nicolas Brunner (photos are self-shot)**

-Nobody wants to be the “old-man-yelling-at-[insert-whatever-you-want]”.
-Yet, here I am about to yell my frustration at the paths modern drivetrain manufacturers have decided to take.
+Nobody wants to be the old-man-yelling-at-the-bike-industry.
+Yet, here I am, about to describe my frustration with the paths modern drivetrain manufacturers have decided to take.
 As an excuse for my yelling, I’ll also try to be constructive and contribute my thoughts on where I’d take a different path back in history to modify the future.
 And no, it’s not all about electronic shifty bits, those are only part of the equation.
 This is about making bikes cheaper, lighter and more robust at the same time.
 Sounds impossible?
 Well, hang on!

 To give a bit of context, I seriously started mountainbiking around 2010.
 At that point in time, I was a student and bought a used Lapierre Spicy with a 3x Shimano drivetrain.
 I didn’t really care about the drivetrain, I mean it simply kind of worked.
 But boy oh boy have we come far since.